 Use Common Sense

-One of the most important parts of boating safety is to use your common sense.
-This means operating at a safe speed at all times (especially in crowded areas), staying alert at all times and steering clear of large vessels and watercraft that can be restricted in their ability to stop or turn.
-Also, be respectful of buoys and other navigational aids, all of which have been placed there to ensure your own safety.
+Operate at a safe speed at all times (especially in crowded areas), stay alert and steer clear of large vessels and watercraft that can be restricted in their ability to stop or turn.

 Designate an Assistant Skipper

-Make sure more than one person on board is familiar with all aspects of your boat’s handling, operations, and general boating safety.
-If the primary navigator is injured or incapacitated in any way, it’s important to make sure someone else can follow the proper boating safety rules to get everyone else back to shore.
+Make sure more than one person onboard is familiar with all aspects of the boat’s handling, operations, and general boating safety, in case the primary operator is incapacitated and someone else needs to get the boat back to shore.

 Develop a Float Plan